Understanding the OC.I.A. (formerly RCIA)

-R.C.I.A. is the Rite of Christian Initiation of Adults.
+O.C.I.A. (new title) is the Order of Christian Initiation of Adults.
 It is the process by which the Catholic Church welcomes new members.
 Beginning with the Apostles and continuing on through the ages, the Church has continually sought to share the Good News with the world.

 “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, until the end of the age.”
 Mt 28:19-20

 There are four periods in the process, for which there is no time limit.
 Many who wish to become Catholic are able to do so in less than a year.
 For others, the process will be longer.
 Although people from all different backgrounds attend the same classes, all participants are on their own personal journey